I primarily use bodyweight training for strength AND power. Here and there, conditioning circuits as well, using faster, more explosive bouts.

 Of course, some people cried and freaked out and were a few emotions short of dialing 911 on me, but, MANY others gave me a "Hells Yea"!

-Bodyweight training forces people to Man the F**K Up.
+Bodyweight training forces people to Get TOUGH.

 Bodyweight training lets you know if you can move your own body with efficiency or if you are gonna get an ass whoopin'.